zhushun0008/EffectiveProgrammingCandCplusplus_MIT_6s096/README.md

 Effective Programming in C and C++ from MIT 6.s096
 ===========================================

-Study C plus plus for reading code of caffe

-### Three assignments and one final project
+## Three assignments and one final project for this course.
+My goal for studying this course is to reduce time for understanding code of Caffe, which is a well-desinged deep learning tool.